×

 This study was originally published in August 2021 and has since be updated for clarity.

-We do marketing for law firms.
+We do digital marketing for law firms.
 As such, there is nothing more important for us to understand than how people find and hire a lawyer.

 We have a ton of data and fancy tools that help with this.
 But their numbers don’t always tell the whole story.
 Sometimes, to better understand how people think and why they make the decisions they do, you have to do something crazy: Ask them.